 They come in counts of 20 with ten packs included; I don’t know about you guys, but whenever we last minute shop for miscellaneous things such as mouthwash or travel size items, they are always sold out! by buying them in bulk ahead of time, you can save money and have peace of mind knowing you are prepared. =)

 Cottonelle Flushable Wet Wipes Sold on Target:

-These are a must for restroom duties, and I have found they also work great for cleaning up sticky hands from spilled drinks.
+These are a must for restroom duties, and I have found they also work great for cleaning up sticky hands from spilled drinks, and you don’t have to worry about bugging the flight attendants.
 Cottonelle is a high-quality brand that makes their wipes extra thick, so they don’t rip like most cheap wipes, because who wants that happening when you need it to do its job lol Despite them being flushable, I prefer not flush wipes and dispose of them in the trash instead.

 Eco-Friendly Option: Water Wipes Sold on Amazon